chengzheng17/chengzheng17.github.io/_posts/2019-06-24-Carry-and-Relative-Value-Trades.md

 ## CARRY-EFFICIENT DIRECTIONAL TRADES

+> * At times, a trading take advantage of market view could have negative carry
+> * "Carry-Efficient Trades" refers to trades with reduced negative carry

+Take Jan 2009 2-year Treasury for example, if a trader wanted to do the mirror trade, he would loss 20bps quarterly without market even moving.
+So trader wanted a trade: having exposure to 2-year Treasury yield rising, but reducing the negative carry.

+In general, a criterion is to measure a trade's correlation with our market view.
+For example, instead of short outright 2-year Treasury, trade can be done by betting 2s/5s flatten.
+> selling 2-year Treasury + buying 30% risk weight on the 5-year Treasury

 ## RELATIVE VALUE TRADES

+> Relative value trades intend to exploit dislocated market relationships

+Ideally, relative value trades are placed without taking views on the markets.
+It's statistical/fundamental driven.
+The goal is to find a relationship between two or more market variables that is away from its long-run average.
+> * bond A @5% yield, bond B @4.5 yield, the spread is 50bps
+> * Average spread is 20bps and historical spread volatility is very low
+> * long bond A and short bond B

+As for pitfalls, it's similar to carry trades.
+If the trade is crowded, a rapid exit by investors may only cause the dislocation to get worse.
+If dislocated relationship do not revert back for long periods of time, it indicates the changes of underlying fundamentals, causing a failed relative value trades.

 ## SETTING UP RELATIVE VALUE TRADES

+page 185

 ## TREASURY BOND RELATIVE VALUE-PAR CURVE